joergreichert/polymap4-model/README.md

 # Model2 - domain modeling for Java

-The Model2 System helps to work with [domain models](http://en.wikipedia.org/wiki/Domain_model) in Java.
+The Model2 System helps to work with [Domain Models](http://en.wikipedia.org/wiki/Domain_model) and [Domain-driven Design](http://en.wikipedia.org/wiki/Domain-driven_design) (DDD) in Java.
 It allows to describe the various entities, their attributes, roles, and relationships, plus the constraints and concerns that govern the problem in pure Java syntax.
 No pre-processors or new language elements, just the standard Java platform.
 Everything you know from Java still applies and you can leverage both your experience and toolkits.

 This work is heavily inspired by [Qi4j](http://qi4j.org/).